DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Framework/Monitoring/index.rst

 The bookkeeping of the rrd files is kept in an sqlite database usually kept in /opt/dirac/data/monitoring/monitoring.db file.
 There is no cleaning procedure foreseen for the rrd files.

-Recently (as of DIRAC v6r16) a new Monitoring System was introduced with ElasticSearch database as its backend, please read about it in :ref:`Monitoring <monitoring_system>`.
+A Monitoring System based on ElasticSearch database as backend is possible, please read about it in :ref:`Monitoring <monitoring_system>`.